 And that family of six has their own story too.
-Some children may been tiny babies still.
-Or the teenager's having a vegan moment (would be awkward taking them to a yakiniku restaurant).
+Some children may be tiny babies still.
+Or the teenagers having a vegan moment (would be awkward taking them to a yakiniku restaurant).
 More obvious things like space to sit, price, etc.

 Make sure your article thoroughly meets the reader's intent, and you'll improve your chances of a successful article.
 One way to help meet intent is to back up any claims in your writing.

 Back Up Any Claims with Facts, Studies, Stories, or Examples

 While you can probably get away without doing this in your articles, you should back up your claims if you want the absolute best outcome.
 Give your reader a reason to trust you.